Faculty Handbook

 The first responsibility for chairpersons or school directors is to ensure their department has developed a set of fair standards and evaluative criteria for use in making RPT recommendations.
 These standards must take into consideration peer evaluations that have established a fair set of evaluative factors.
 As a general rule, faculty members should be evaluated based on the responsibilities outlined in their appointment and the percentage of effort assigned to each area of their role (e.g., research, teaching, service).
 Assessments should align with the faculty member’s workload distribution and reflect the expectations appropriate to their specific assignment.

-Chairpersons, school directors, and deans are also responsible for ensuring that the process for soliciting and managing external review letters is conducted fairly and by the following university policies: External Letters of Reference and Confidentiality of Letters of Reference for Reappointment, Promotion and Tenure Recommendations.[9]
-The process of soliciting external letters of reference must incorporate the principles and procedures outlined in the preceding policies, and referees must have no conflict of interest.
+Chairpersons, school directors, and deans are also responsible for ensuring that the process for soliciting and managing external review letters is conducted fairly and in accordance with the following university policies: External Letters of Reference and Confidentiality of Letters of Reference for Reappointment, Promotion and Tenure Recommendations.
+[7] The process of soliciting external letters of reference must incorporate the principles and procedures outlined in the preceding policies, and referees must have no conflict of interest.

 Principles of Evaluation for the Provost-Level Review

 The Office of the Provost’s review of each recommendation concentrates primarily on the evidence of the individual’s effectiveness in the performance of academic responsibilities and duties.
-The review also ensures that the appropriate processes have been followed and considers the clarity of unit-level expectations and criteria, as well as the feedback provided to the faculty member through annual evaluations.
+The review also ensures that the appropriate processes have been followed and considers the clarity of unit-level expectations and criteria, as well as the feedback provided to the faculty members through annual evaluations.

 Appendix A: